 Whether you are a professional mechanic, a weekend DIYer or just an auto geek, you cannot do much without an impact wrench.
 Of course, you can easily change your oil and perform regular maintenance using only hand tools but any kind of serious work will require a little more oomph.
-If you don’t already own one, make sure to check our previous impact wrench reviews to select the best model for your needs and budget.

 However, even the best air impact wrench is pretty much useless without the appropriate air compressor.
 And selecting an air compressor can be quite tricky as you need to consider several important parameters—and they don’t always come cheap so making an informed decision is pretty important here.